 Here are 10 brilliant ways to use tension rods throughout the house.
 I love using tension rods because they are inexpensive, easy to install & so versatile!

-I love to use tension rods because they are inexpensive, easy to install, and so versatile!
-They are great for my organizing clients to use because they don’t require any tools to install and don’t leave any damage behind, so they are perfect for renters.
+As a professional organizer, I love to use tension rods because they are inexpensive, easy to install, and so versatile!
+They are great for my organizing clients to use because they don’t need any tools to install.
+Tension rods don’t leave any damage behind.
+And they are perfect for renters.

 (*This post includes some affiliate links for your convenience.
 Click here to see my full disclosure policy.)